How the chat widget works and why all your messages are in one place.

 Why this matters: Some customers don't want to call.
 They prefer texting.
 The chat widget captures those leads that would otherwise leave your site without ever contacting you.

-All your messages — from everywhere — end up in one place:
+All your messages, from everywhere, end up in one place:

 Chat Widget